Find out how to check your eligibility, apply and pay, and how it fits in with your educational supervision.

 |Respiratory||30 Sep - 1 Oct 2019 / autumn 2020|

 |Rheumatology||30 Sep - 1 Oct 2019 / autumn 2020|

 How much does it cost?

-You need to pay for RCPCHStart when you apply online, and we accept credit cards and debit cards.
+You will need to pay for RCPCHStart after you have been granted a place and we accept credit cards and debit cards.

 We do not pay for travel or accommodation costs.

 RCPCHStart usually takes place at the Royal College of General Practitioners Assessment Centre in Euston, London.
 This is a specialised venue for this type of assessment.

 We are exploring locations outside London from 2020.